 To enable a more fair and objective CSR assessment, we implement “EcoVadis,” a rating platform for assessing corporate social responsibility and sustainable procurement, and sequentially make an assessment of our business partners in the order of priority. (⇒ See the Supply Chain Management section.)

 Shionogiʼs response to emergencies, including earthquakes, pandemics and corporate scandals, is based on its risk management policy, which places utmost importance on respect for human lives, consideration for and contribution to local communities, and business continuity.
 Shionogi has emergency response guidelines and manuals also based on the risk management policy.

 In anticipation of earthquakes, floods, fires, the leakage of toxic substances, and other eventualities, we have established communication and reporting systems and regularly carry out emergency responsiveness training and review response procedures.
 In FY 2019, a disaster mitigation drill was conducted at the respective operating sites, following a simulated scenario of an earthquake-triggered fire or tsunami.

 Shionogi believes it essential that each and every employee be fully aware of the challenges of EHS initiatives in connection with his or her respective work and actively participate in them.
 Accordingly, Shionogi provides employees with training programs on environment-related subjects, as well as preliminary education for those involved in operations with high environmental impacts, such as the management of waste materials and the handling of chemical substances.
 At each operating site, personnel are clearly informed of the target and actual figures of CO2 emissions and the quantities of waste materials generated so as to effectively motivate employee involvement.

-In FY 2019, e-learning programs were organized twice for the entire body of employees, numbering some 5,000.
+In FY 2020, e-learning program was organized for the entire body of employees, numbering some 5,000.
 The program themes and attendance rates are indicated in the table below.